Deciding to begin divorce proceedings can be one of the most difficult decisions you ever have to make, especially if a child is involved.

 If you cannot agree on the division of assets and debts, the court will be asked to decide.
 We can guide you on what to do if orders for payment of capital sums or property transfer orders are required.

 Financial matters relating to divorce can become complex and there are many misconceptions.

 For example, the reason for divorce doesn’t usually impact on how a court decides to settle the finances.
-However, throughout proceedings, you can take as given that, if there are children involved, then any decisions made will be with their welfare and best interests as a priority.
+However, throughout proceedings, you can take as given that, if there are children involved, any decisions made will be with their welfare and best interests as a priority.

 We can help alleviate the stress of separation or divorce by answering common questions such as:

 - What maintenance payments should I receive or contribute?